wiebket/delprocess/README.md

 ## About this package

-This package contains tools to process primary data from the South African Domestic Electric Load database.
-It requires local access to data from the database.
-Data can be obtained from [Data First's](https://www.datafirst.uct.ac.za/dataportal/) online repository or with [delretrieve](https://github.com/wiebket/delretrieve).
+This package contains tools to process primary data from the South African Domestic Electric Load (DEL) database.
+It requires access to csv or feather file hierarchy extracted from the original General_LR4 database produced during the NRS Load Research study.

+**Note on data access:**
+Data can be accessed and set up as follows:
+1. From [Data First](www.datafirst.uct.ac.za) at the University of Cape Town (UCT).
+On site access to the complete 5 minute data is available through their secure server room.
+2. For those with access to the original database, [delretrieve](https://github.com/wiebket/delretrieve) can be used to retrieve the data and create the file hierarchy for further processing.
+3. Several datasets with aggregated views are available [online]() and can be accessed for academic purposes.
+If you use them, you will *not* need to install this package.

+Other useful packages are:

 ## Package structure